What people actually take NAD supplements for, from energy and focus to metabolic support and longevity, and what the human trials really show.

 Introduction

 You've seen NAD everywhere.
-On longevity podcasts, on your gym buddy's shelf, in expensive IV clinics charging $600 a session.
-If you're wondering what an NAD supplement is actually used for, you're in the right place, and this article is for research purposes only.
+Longevity podcasts, your gym buddy's shelf, expensive IV clinics charging $600 a session.
+If you're wondering what an NAD supplement is actually used for, you're in the right place.
+This article is for research purposes only, not medical advice.

 Here's the short version.
-People take NAD supplements to fight age-related fatigue, sharpen thinking, support metabolic health, speed athletic recovery, slow the visible parts of aging, and in some cases as part of alcohol recovery protocols.
-Research suggests some of these uses have stronger human evidence than others.
+People take NAD supplements to push back against age-related fatigue, sharpen thinking, support metabolic health, speed athletic recovery, and slow the visible parts of aging.
+Some clinics also use high-dose intravenous NAD as part of addiction-recovery protocols.

-Below, you'll get every real use case in plain English, what the human trials actually show for each one, and which form of NAD (there are four) makes sense for which goal.
+Below you'll get every real use case in plain English, what the human trials actually show for each one, and which form of NAD (there are four) makes sense for which goal.
+For the impatient, our NAD-precursor protocol is LEGACY.

 What is NAD, in one sentence?

-NAD (nicotinamide adenine dinucleotide) is a helper molecule your cells use to turn food into energy, repair damaged DNA, and switch aging-related genes on and off.
+NAD (short for nicotinamide adenine dinucleotide) is a helper molecule your cells use to turn food into energy, patch up damaged DNA, and switch aging-related genes on and off.
 Think of it as the AA battery that powers hundreds of jobs inside every one of your cells.
 Without enough of it, everything slows down.

 Why do people take an NAD supplement in the first place?

-So the theory is straightforward.
-If lower NAD tracks with feeling older, raise NAD, feel younger.
-Users report they take NAD supplements to push back against exactly that story.
+If lower NAD tracks with feeling older, the pitch is simple: raise NAD, feel younger.

 What is an NAD supplement actually used for?
 The 7 real applications

-Here are the seven use cases the research literature and the longevity community keep circling back to:
+Here's the shortlist the research literature and the longevity community keep circling back to:

 Let's take them one at a time.